 SocietyOne companies located in Singapore and New Zealand

-SocietyOne service providers which are likely to be located in the United States, United Kingdom; and
+SocietyOne service providers which are likely to be located in the United States, United Kingdom, and Ireland.

-for international transactions, we may need to disclose your information to the corresponding international party in order to process the transaction.
-The countries we disclose your information to will depend on the details of the transaction your ask us to carry out.
+For international transactions to the corresponding international party in order to process the transaction.
+The countries we disclose your information to will depend on the details of the transaction you ask us to carry out.

-When you apply for credit or propose to be a guarantor, we need to know if you’re able to meet repayments under your agreement with us.
+Credit reports- When you apply for credit or propose to be a guarantor, we need to know if you're able to meet payments under your agreement with us.
 We also want to avoid giving you further credit if this would put you in financial difficulty.
 One of our checks involves obtaining a credit report about you.